SystemFw/dynosaur/schema.md

 case class Department(name: String, subdeps: List[Department] = Nil)
 ```

-we will need to define its schema as a `lazy val`, and give it an explicit type:
+We will need to define its schema as a `lazy val`, and give it an
+explicit type:

 ```scala
 lazy val wrongDepSchema: Schema[Department] = Schema.record { field =>